-8.4 The Award shall not be used to satisfy a binding pledge or other legal obligation of the Participants or any third party.
+8.4 The Award shall not be used to satisfy a binding pledge or other legal obligation of the Honorees or any third party.

 8.5 The Organizers’ shall provide the following for the Selected Participants:

-- 8.5.1 For those residing outside Johannesburg, a round trip economy class airfare to and from major airport nearest the Selected Participants city of residence to the most convenient Johannesburg, South Africa airport (if Selected Participant’s city of residence is within 250km of the ceremony location, alternate transportation may be provided); and
+8.5.1 For those residing outside of the host city, a round trip economy class airfare to and from major airport nearest the Selected Participants city of residence to the most convenient airport (if Selected Participant’s city of residence is within 250km of the ceremony location, alternate transportation may be provided); and

-8.6 Miscellaneous expenses (internet access and phone calls) and all other costs and expenses not mentioned above are the sole responsibility of the Participants.
+8.6 Miscellaneous expenses (internet access and phone calls) and all other costs and expenses not mentioned above are the sole responsibility of the Honorees.

 8.7 Without in any way limiting the foregoing, all taxes on the award, if any, are the sole responsibility of Winners.

-8.8 Organisers recommend that the Participants consult a tax advisor regarding any tax consequences relating to acceptance of the award.
+8.8 Organisers recommend that the Honorees consult a tax advisor regarding any tax consequences relating to acceptance of the award.
 The award donation is not transferable.

 9.2 The Organiser will not be held responsible for any incorrect or inaccurate information, whether caused by site users, tampering, hacking, or by any equipment or programming associated with or utilized in the Program.

-9.3 The Organiser is not responsible for injury or damage to any person’s computer related to or resulting from participating in this Programme or downloading materials from or use of the supplied content.
+9.3 The Organiser is not responsible for injury or damage to any person’s computer related to or resulting from participating in this Program or downloading materials from or use of the supplied content.

-9.5 Should any portion of the Programme be, in Organisers’ sole opinion, compromised by virus, worms, bugs, non-authorized human intervention or other causes which, in the sole opinion of the Organisers, corrupt or impair the administration, security, fairness or proper play, or entry of submissions, the Organisers reserves the right at its sole discretion to suspend, modify or terminate the Programme and, if terminated, at its discretion, select the potential participants from all eligible, non-suspect submissions received prior to action taken using the judging procedure outlined above.
+9.5 Should any portion of the Program be in the Organisers’ sole opinion, compromised by virus, worms, bugs, non-authorized human intervention or other causes which, in the sole opinion of the Organisers, corrupt or impair the administration, security, fairness or proper play, or entry of submissions, the Organisers reserves the right at its sole discretion to suspend, modify or terminate the Program and, if terminated, at its discretion, select the potential participants from all eligible, non-suspect submissions received prior to action taken using the judging procedure outlined above.

-CAUTION: ANY ATTEMPT TO DELIBERATELY DAMAGE THE CONTENT OR UNDERMINE THE LEGITIMATE OPERATION OF THE PROGRAMME MAY BE IN VIOLATION OF APPLICABLE LEGISLATIONS AND SHOULD SUCH AN ATTEMPT BE MADE, THE SPONSOR RESERVES THE RIGHT TO SEEK DAMAGES AND OTHER REMEDIES (INCLUDING ATTORNEYS’ FEES) FROM ANY SUCH INDIVIDUAL TO THE FULLEST EXTENT OF THE LAW, INCLUDING CRIMINAL PROSECUTION.
+CAUTION: ANY ATTEMPT TO DELIBERATELY DAMAGE THE CONTENT OR UNDERMINE THE LEGITIMATE OPERATION OF THE PROGRAM MAY BE IN VIOLATION OF APPLICABLE LEGISLATIONS AND SHOULD SUCH AN ATTEMPT BE MADE, THE SPONSOR RESERVES THE RIGHT TO SEEK DAMAGES AND OTHER REMEDIES (INCLUDING ATTORNEY’S FEES) FROM ANY SUCH INDIVIDUAL TO THE FULLEST EXTENT OF THE LAW, INCLUDING CRIMINAL PROSECUTION.

-The Programme shall be governed by the laws of the Republic of South Africa.
+The Program shall be governed by the laws of the Republic of South Africa.
 The Nominee consents to the jurisdiction of the South Gauteng High Court.

 By participating, each participant agrees:

-11.1 to release, discharge and hold harmless THE Organisers, its respective parent, affiliates, subsidiaries, and advertising and Programme agencies, and the respective officers, directors, shareholders, employees, agents and representatives of the forgoing (collectively, “Released Parties”) from any and all injuries, liability, losses and damages of any kind to persons, including death, or property resulting, in whole or in part, directly or indirectly, from participant’s participation in the Programme or any Programme related activity or the acceptance, possession, use or misuse of the award donation (including any travel or activity related thereto);
+11.1 to release, discharge and hold harmless THE Organisers, its respective parent, affiliates, subsidiaries, and advertising and Program agencies, and the respective officers, directors, shareholders, employees, agents and representatives of the forgoing (collectively, “Released Parties”) from any and all injuries, liability, losses and damages of any kind to persons, including death, or property resulting, in whole or in part, directly or indirectly, from participant’s participation in the Program or any Program related activity or the acceptance, possession, use or misuse of the award donation (including any travel or activity related thereto);

 11.3 The Organisers reserves the right to modify and/or edit any nomination copy for the purpose of press releases and for feature stories in publications and online.